ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Add support for channel aliases and zeroconf channels

-:information_source: Those features are only supported for channels of type `AnchorOutputsZeroFeeHtlcTx`, which is the newest channel type and the one enabled by default.
-If you are opening a channel with a node that doesn't run Eclair, make sure they support `option_anchors_zero_fee_htlc_tx`.

 #### Channel aliases

 Channel aliases offer a way to use arbitrary channel identifiers for routing.
 This feature improves privacy by not